 However, there are other factors to consider when choosing health insurance.
 Outside of monthly costs, you should search for exchange plans based on all pertinent information.
 This includes where you live, plan type, preferred doctor, network provider, covered medical services, and specific healthcare needs.

 The right type of plan for you isn’t just affordable—it should also suit your and your family’s healthcare needs.
-If you need help choosing a health insurance plan, you can always work with a licensed insurance agent or a broker to help you review your health plan options and find the best medical plan for you.
+If you need help choosing a health insurance plan, you can always work with a licensed insurance agent or a broker to help you review your health plan options and find the medical plan that best meets your needs.

-How a health reimbursement arrangement (HRA) can help you with monthly premium costs
+How personalized health benefits can help you with monthly premium costs

 Whether you participate in an employer-sponsored group plan or an individual plan, if your employer offers a health reimbursement arrangement (HRA), you can leverage that benefit to save money on your healthcare costs.